 - No videotapes, CD’s, published books, etc.

-Nominations and applications must be received, with all required documents, by Friday, February 14, 2020.
+Nominations and applications must be received, with all required documents, by Thursday, February 1, 2024.
 No late nominations will be accepted.
-Nominations and applications, including the required documents, are to be uploaded to Digital Measures under Supporting Documentation and labeled “2019-20 WVU Foundation Outstanding Teaching Award”.
+Nominations and applications, including the required documents, are to be uploaded to Digital Measures under Archived Reports and Documents in Other Submissions.
+Please select the current Academic Year, select Award: WVU Foundation Outstanding Teaching in the submission type and upload your materials in the Initial Faculty Submission.
 Any nomination packets that are incomplete by the deadline date or which exceed the limitations on maximum length will be returned unevaluated.
 Please note that the total number of pages may not exceed 32 and all pages should be consecutively numbered beginning with the number one on the Cover Page.